Liam-Ralph/pwrstat-gui/CONTRIBUTING.md

 # Contributing

-So far, this project is only confirmed to be compatible on a few Debian-based operating systems, but is assumed to be compatible with any Debian-based operating system.
+So far, this project is only confirmed to be compatible with some Linux distributions.
 If you wish to modify this project to

 1. Work on other versions of Linux
 2. Support more languages